-Before the reboot starring Hillary Duff premiers, you'll want to re-familiarize yourself with the trials and tribulations of Lizzie McGuire, a middle-school outcast with a wild sense of style, a strong moral code, and a very annoying younger brother.
+It's always worth re-familiarizing yourself with the trials and tribulations of Lizzie McGuire (Hillary Duff), a middle-school outcast with a wild sense of style, a strong moral code, and a very annoying younger brother.
 Combining brief animated interludes with live-action sitcom shenanigans that could feel cartoon-like at times, Lizzie McGuire didn't rely on a braying laugh-track to keep your attention.
 Instead, it zeroed in on the stressful challenges of early teenage years, doling out life lessons and silly gags with a zany, earnest touch.

 Phineas & Ferb (2007–2015)

 Between its catchy Bowling for Soup theme song and wacky sense of imagination, Phineas & Ferb was easily one of Disney Channel's best cartoon series of the 2000s.
 Taking massive liberties with its relatively simple premise, the series has impossible rollercoasters, iconic rivalries, and plenty of genuine heart.
-There's also a new spin-off movie called Candace Against the Universe coming out on Disney+ in 2020, which is just as good an excuse to brush up on your Phineas and Ferb knowledge as any.
+Disney+ also released an all new, full-length Phineas & Ferb movie in 2020, Candace Against the Universe, so that's as good excuse as any to revisit the animated comedy.

 The Simpsons (1989– )

 Ever heard of The Simpsons?
 If not, here's your chance to catch up on Springfield's most famous family, who have been brought into the Disney fold after the acquisition of 21st Century Fox in early 2019.
-From a brand perspective, it's a slightly odd fit -- The Simpsons was often framed as the rude, whip-smart alternative to more squeaky-clean Disney fare in the '90s -- but the availability of the series makes Disney + a must-have for anyone who owns any Duff Beer paraphernalia or a wrinkled Bartman t-shirt.
-However, Disney needs to fix the aspect ratio issue soon if it hopes to keep the hardcore Simpsons loyalists hanging around!
+From a brand perspective, it's a slightly odd fit—The Simpsons was often framed as the rude, whip-smart alternative to more squeaky-clean Disney fare in the '90s—but the availability of the series makes Disney+ a must-have for anyone who owns any Duff Beer paraphernalia or a wrinkled Bartman T-shirt.

 There are a handful of Spider-Man series available on Disney +, including the '80s Spider-Man and His Amazing Friends and the more recent version that premiered in 2017 on Disney XD.
 But don't sleep on this take on the web-slinger that aired as part of the FOX Kids lineup in the '90s.
 Along with the more widely acclaimed Batman: The Animated Series, this heavily serialized Spider-Man series introduced a relatively sophisticated mode of comic-book storytelling to a young audience, spinning complicated narrative arcs over the course of whole seasons.